Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/plane-writing-technical-bridge.md

 Across languages, the broader accumulated dataset contains well over **one million unique signs**.

-These figures should be refreshed against the current SignPuddle and SignBank data exports before each formal release, but the order of magnitude is already central to the technical argument.
+For the v1.0.0 release, these figures are used as release-scoped order-of-magnitude counts for the practical scale of the current SignPuddle and SignBank data record.

 Those signs have not yet been fully catalogued and cross-referenced.